Paul Carter Therapy

 What issues can therapy help with?

 People come to me for help a wide range of issues.
-Here are a few of the more common difficulties that can be supported:
+Some of the more common difficulties that can be supported:

 Feelings of anxiety, panic attacks and work-related stress